 Here is a picture of the offending tooth with its white spot, (bottom centre) and I didn’t even have to enhance this picture to make them look whiter.
 Yay!
 You can see in the picture just how mismatched that ugly old crown on the top row now looks, but my teeth matched it perfectly before, so maybe it’s a good thing that it no longer matches!!

 A quick PS a week later.
-I have found that after about 3 consecutive nights of bleaching my gums get sore and cracked.
+I have found that after about 3 consecutive nights of whitening with Invisalign my gums get sore and cracked.
 I think it is best to bleach 2 nights, followed by 2 nights bleach free and repeat as necessary- please let me know whether you have a better method

-This is the product that I used.
-I purchased it through my orthodontist but it is also available here through Amazon a lot cheaper!
+This is the product that I used for tooth whitening with Invisalign.
+I purchased it through my orthodontist but it is also available here (#aff link) through Amazon a lot cheaper!

 For people who don’t yet have Invisalign trays there are also kits that come with a tray for you to use so you get the same bleaching effect without needing Invisalign.